Experienced Car Accident Attorneys in Minneapolis

 Were you injured in a car accident In Minneapolis?
 Is the insurance company giving you the runaround or pressuring you into signing?
 Are you facing a long and uphill battle toward recovery?

 If so, you need an experienced Minneapolis car accident lawyer on your side from the start.

 At Nicolet Law Accident & Injury Lawyers, we know the tactics insurance adjusters use to reduce claims.
 And we fight those tactics every step of the way.
-Our attorneys build a solid case for our clients, so they can obtain maximum compensation.
+Our attorneys build a solid case for our clients so that they can obtain maximum compensation.
 We do this because we believe that you shouldn't have to shoulder unnecessary financial burdens because of someone else's negligence.

 To better assist you during this time, we offer free initial consultations and reviews, so you can get the answers you need—and deserve.
 We also work on a contingency basis, so hiring us means no upfront costs.
 Let us help you after a serious Minneapolis car accident.
 Call us today to learn how we can help you.